ONLINE AND IN-PERSON COUNSELING IN PEORIA AND THROUGHOUT ILLINOIS

 2. Decide on the right approach

-I don’t believe there is one “right” way to treat OCD, which is why I’ve chosen to be trained in multiple different approaches: Exposure and Response Prevention (ERP), Rumination-Focused ERP (R-ERP), and Inference-Based CBT (I-CBT).
+I don’t believe there is one “right” way to treat OCD, which is why I’ve chosen to be trained in multiple different approaches.
+The two with the strongest evidence base are Exposure and Response Prevention (ERP) and Inference-Based CBT (I-CBT).
 Each one has the potential to be life-changing and effective—it depends on what’s best for you.
+Additionally, sometimes we integrate supportive approaches, such as Rumination-Focused ERP (R-ERP), Acceptance and Commitment Therapy (ACT), Metacognitive Therapy, Unified Protocol (UP), Motivational Interviewing, and Feedback Informed Treatment (FIT).

 We will take what you know about yourself, your strengths and struggles, your past experiences and preferences and what I know about OCD and the treatments that help to decide together what approach will be most likely to help you.